-(1) Includes non-accrual loans and loans 90 days and more past due.
-2020 includes \$66.6 million of PPP loans.

-The Company converted to a quarterly dividend in 2020.
-A dividend of \$0.08 per share was paid following the first three quarters of 2020, with a dividend of \$0.09 per share paid in January 2021 and May 2021.

-Calculated based upon the average daily balance of total assets.
-(2)

-Calculated based upon the average daily balance of total stockholders' equity.
-(4)

-- (5) Efficiency ratio is defined as operating revenue, divided by non-interest expenses. - (6) Non-performing assets include all non-performing loans and other real estate owned, or OREO, properties acquired through or in lieu of foreclosure. - (7) Calculated based upon the average daily balance of the outstanding loan principal balance. - (8) 2016 amounts reflect conversion of preferred stock to nonvoting common stock. - (9) Includes Qwickrate and Brokered Deposits. - (10) Please see "Non-GAAP Financial Measures" for a definition of these measures and reconciliation of these non-GAAP financial measures to their most directly comparable financial measure calculated in accordance with GAAP.
+- 1) Includes non-accrual loans and loans 90 days and more past due.
+2020 includes \$66.6 million of PPP loans. - (2) The Company converted to a quarterly dividend in 2020.
+A dividend of \$0.08 per share was paid following the first three quarters of 2020, with a dividend of \$0.09 per share paid in January 2021. - (3) Calculated based upon the average daily balance of total assets. - (4) Calculated based upon the average daily balance of total stockholders' equity. - (5) Non-performing assets include all non-performing loans and other real estate owned, or OREO, properties acquired through or in lieu of foreclosure. - (6) Calculated based upon the average daily balance of the outstanding loan principal balance. - (7) 2016 amounts reflect conversion of preferred stock. - (8) Includes Qwickrate and Brokered Deposits. - (9) Please see "Non-GAAP Financial Measures" for a definition of these measures and reconciliation of these non-GAAP financial measures to their most directly comparable financial measure calculated in accordance with GAAP.